 The Pediatric Clerkship is designed to provide students with high-quality, effective clinical experiences in which students can develop a basic knowledge of growth and development (physical, physiologic and psychosocial) and of its clinical application from birth through adolescence.

-This 8-week clerkship is divided into four 2-week subrotations: Community Pediatrics, Neonatology, Pediatric Emergency Medicine, and Pediatric Hospital Medicine.
 By rotating in both inpatient and outpatient settings, students will develop strategies for pediatric health promotion, develop pediatric-specific clinical examination and problem-solving skills, acquire an understanding of the approach of pediatricians to the health care of children, and acquire the knowledge necessary for the diagnosis and management of common pediatric acute and chronic illnesses.

-Credits: 8.0 Clerkship Director: Elaine Fielder, M.D.
+Credits for Graduating Class of 2020 and 2021: 8.0 credits Credits for Graduating Class of 2022 and beyond: 6.0 credits Clerkship Director: Sanghamitra Misra, M.D.